Pyprohly/redditwarp/docs/source/getting-started/installation.rst

 RedditWarp has no dependencies.
 It will go as far as using Python's built-in `urllib.request` module to make requests if a better HTTP transport library isn't available.
-For async code, if no HTTP transport library is installed then an `ModuleNotFoundError` exception will be raised when attempting to construct a client instance.
+For async code, if no HTTP transport library is installed then a `ModuleNotFoundError` exception will be raised when attempting to construct a client instance.

 The supported HTTP libraries are as follows, in order of precedence: